andyli11/andyli11/README.md

 ### Hello World 👋 😁

-I'm Andy, a Master's student at the University of Waterloo specializing in distributed ML systems and agentic AI systems.
+I'm Andy, a Master's student at the University of Waterloo specializing in distributed ML and agentic AI systems.
 Trained on curiosity and fine-tuned with good sleep.

 ![giphy](https://user-images.githubusercontent.com/65037987/147858938-683dfa33-40f4-4d62-a73a-f176bc157265.gif)